snabbco/snabb/README.md

 ## Install

 A Docker hub automated build (currently only for Linux) is available via `docker pull justincormack/ljsyscall`.
+You can run the test suite with `docker run justincormack/ljsyscall test/test.lua`, use in a scripted way eg `docker run justincormack/ljsyscall -e "print(require('syscall').nl.interfaces())"` or get an interactive session with `docker -it run justincormack/ljsyscall`.

 The stable release is now available in the luarocks repository, so you should be able to run ```luarocks install ljsyscall```.
 There will be a ```ljsyscall-rump``` rock soon, but I need to fix the install for the rump libraries.